-This may explain the creation of the illuminated miniatures as well as the production of over seventy songs and a full-length drama in music. illuminated manuscript (lost in 1945) had been All of these were notated in a way that allows carefully copied by hand over the six years from them to be performed today.
-1927-1933.
+This may explain the creation of the illuminated miniatures as well as the production of over seventy songs and a full-length drama in music.
+All of these were notated in a way that allows them to be performed today.

-Hildegard's use of multimedia to convey her All of Hildegard's music has been recorded numerous times and much is available via visions was not unique to the middle ages, but her ability to examine the whole of her knowledge streaming sites and YouTube.
-Look out especially in terms of them gave her a unique voice.
-Her for recorded performances by Discantus and own poetic imagery still seems fresh and the Sequentia. allegorical picture of the world she built up is strange and compelling.
-Many of Hildegard's writings have good English translations; Symphonia, translated and edited by Barbara Newman (Ithaca and London, 1988 1st Hers was a universe in which everything good, every virtue, was personified as a feminine ed. and 1998 2nd ed).
-This book contains the form, and the virtues' role was to guide people Latin and good literal translations of Hildegard's on their paths.
-She names over twenty virtues song texts, as well as Newman's interpretive in her play, providing a part for every member of poetic translations. her community at the time it was probably first
+Hildegard's use of multimedia to convey her visions was not unique to the middle ages, but her ability to examine the whole of her knowledge in terms of them gave her a unique voice.
+Her own poetic imagery still seems fresh and the allegorical picture of the world she built up is strange and compelling.

+Hers was a universe in which everything good, every virtue, was personified as a feminine form, and the virtues' role was to guide people on their paths.
+She names over twenty virtues in her play, providing a part for every member of her community at the time it was probably first performed.

-Scivias, translated by Mother Columba Hart and performed.
-Jane Bishop, Classics of Western Spirituality Hildegard's visions incorporated the material (New York: 1990); Physica, translated by Priscilla world as intimately connected to the human Throop (Rochester VT: 1998).
-Finally, there are being, made of the same elements, and so alive three volumes of The Letters of Hildegard of and in mutual relationship with humanity, and she Bingen, translated by J. L. Baird and R. K. Ehrman incorporated into her allegorical world, writings (Oxford, 1994-2004). on rocks, plants, animals, and the causes and cures of ailments.
-Book of Divine Works, translated by Nathaniel
+Hildegard's visions incorporated the material world as intimately connected to the human being, made of the same elements, and so alive and in mutual relationship with humanity, and she incorporated into her allegorical world, writings on rocks, plants, animals, and the causes and cures of ailments.